rogerdahl/floating-pointer/README.md

 Control the mouse pointer on a Linux desktop using the touch screen on any phone or tablet.

+This runs directly in the browser, so there's no app to install on the phone or tablet.

 ## Usage

 1. Run `remote-mouse` on your Linux desktop machine